 Jetting off on a truly exotic holiday often means sacrificing an eye-watering amount of time trapped on a plane, counting the hours until you can alight in paradise!
 Many travellers write this experience off as a necessary evil, and accept that it’s a price they’re willing to pay for a fulfilling holiday experience, but it really doesn’t have to be that way!
-There are a number of items you can bring along to make this experience more bearable, comfortable and the seasoned holidaymakers at Destination2 know just how to make it through a long-haul flight with your sanity intact.
+There are a number of items you can bring along to make this experience more bearable and comfortable.

 What to pack for long haul flights to be comfortable, rested and ready for adventures!